TRIP FULL, WAITING LIST ONLY Rock Art of Cocoraque Ranch

 George Tinseth – “History of Aviation in Arizona”

+AAHS Lectures are free and open to the public but you must preregister.
+To do so click here.
 The City of Tucson has been home to several notable moments in aviation history over the past 115 years.
-For almost 80 years of those years, Davis-Monthan Air Force Base has contributed to several of those moments.
-For this lecture, we will journey through the story of how the installation came to be, its relationship […]
+For almost 80 years of those years, Davis-Monthan Air Force Base has contributed to several of those […]

 Event Details